 Structural search supports various balanced syntax like

 a language-aware way.
-This allows to match large, logical blocks or expressions
+This allows it to match large, logical blocks or expressions

 without the limitations of typical line-based regular expression patterns.